Privacy Badger

 How does Privacy Badger work?

-At a more technical level, Privacy Badger keeps note of the “third party” domains that embed images, scripts and advertising in the pages you visit.
+At a more technical level, Privacy Badger keeps track of the “third party” domains that embed images, scripts and advertising in the pages you visit.
 Privacy Badger looks for tracking techniques like uniquely identifying cookies, local storage “supercookies,” and canvas fingerprinting.
-If it observes a single third-party host tracking you on three separate sites, Privacy Badger will automatically disallow content from that third-party tracker.
+If it observes the same third-party host tracking on three separate sites, Privacy Badger will automatically disallow content from that third-party tracker.

 What is a third party tracker?